izakdev/izakdev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Isaac, I'm from Catalonia and I'm computer engineer.
+My name is Isaac, I'm from Catalonia and I'm a computer engineer.

 * I currently work in a Bank as Configuration Manager (Process Owner)